 And for things like chemical reactions, combustion, or buying and selling gases, we need the mass flow rate.
 So in a mass flow meter, the mass flow (ṁ) equals the volumetric flow rate (Q) times the fluid density (ρ): ṁ = Q ∗ ρ

-Capillary thermal mass flow meter: Here, there is a thermal heat transferring between gas in a very small tube (the capillary) and a set of sensors indicates the gas mass flow.
+A capillary thermal mass flow meter relies on heat transfer between gas in a very small tube (the capillary) and a set of sensors that indicate the gas mass flow.

-Immersible thermal mass: Here, there is more thermal heat, but there is a difference: the thermal heat is transferred from a heated sensor immersed in the flow.
+An immersible thermal mass flow meter also relies on heat transfer, but in a different way.
+The heat is transferred from a heated sensor immersed in the flow.

-Vortex shedding flow meter: This is another sensor immersed in the flow, but this uses vortices and a computed fluid density so as to measure volumetric and/or mass flow.
+Vortex shedding flow meters are also immersed in the flow of material, but they use vortices and a computed fluid density to measure both volumetric and mass flow.